Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 | True 2-year cost | RM33,000 | RM150,000 |

-This is an illustrative example.
-Actual collateral requirements, premium rates, and opportunity costs will vary based on your specific situation.
+Illustrative example.
+Actual costs vary based on your specific situation.

-The bank guarantee can cost significantly more when you account for what that locked capital could have earned or saved you.
+The bank guarantee can cost 4-5x more when you account for what that locked capital could have earned or saved you.
 For contractors running multiple projects, this gap multiplies.

 Cost Comparison by Bond Size